yuqiii-wang/KnowledgeNotes/languages/cpp/async/multi_threads_and_procs.md

 `std::barrier`

 The class template `std::barrier` provides a thread-coordination mechanism that allows at most an expected number of threads to block until the expected number of threads arrive at the barrier.

+## OpenMP

+OpenMP (Open Multi-Processing) is an application programming interface (API) that supports multi-platform shared-memory multiprocessing programming in C, C++.